 - intra-articular injections.

-Doctors from countries with advanced medicine have in their arsenal not only painkillers and blocks, but also cell therapy, which allows them to accelerate the regeneration of articular cartilage.
+Doctors from countries with advanced medicine have in their arsenal painkillers, blocks, and also cell therapy, which allows them to accelerate the regeneration of articular cartilage.
 Doctors perform injections into the joint.
 They inject platelet-rich plasma or stem cells from adipose tissue.
 Platelet-rich plasma secretes growth factors that stimulate recovery processes.
-Stem cells not only accelerate tissue regeneration, but also mature into cartilage cells by themselves and integrate into the defect area.
+Stem cells not only accelerate tissue regeneration but also mature into cartilage cells by themselves and integrate into the defect area.

-Arthroscopy for shoulder arthritis is more successful than for lesions of the joints of the lower extremity.
-This is due to the fact that the results achieved are usually preserved for a long time or forever, because the disease rarely progresses.
+Arthroscopy for shoulder arthritis is more successful than for lesions of the lower extremity joints.
+It is because the results achieved are usually preserved for a long time or forever because the disease rarely progresses.

 Shoulder replacement surgery

 Shoulder replacement surgery is no less successful than knee or hip replacement surgery.
-When performed by skillful hands, they are effective in almost all patients, and artificial joints can serve for decades without requiring replacement.
+When performed by professionals, they are effective in almost all patients, and artificial joints can serve for decades without requiring replacement.

 The operation has the following contraindications:

 - brachial plexus paralysis with loss of function of the muscles of the rotator cuff and deltoid muscle;

 - patient's general severe condition, chronic decompensated diseases;